JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 ## Create Channel Artifacts

+We run the create-artifacts bash script.

+`./create-artifacts.sh`

+IF you are using the third design cycle channel creation method, before you execute the create artifacts script do the following:
-Next lets create the Channel Artifacts.
-To do so, given that in the third design cycle, we bring up the channel using the osnadmin command, we first need to cd into the orderer-vm4 directory and run `docker-compose up -d`
+Given that in the third design cycle, we bring up the channel using the osnadmin command, we first need to cd into the orderer-vm4 directory and run `docker-compose up -d`

 Next, we want to do `cd ../../../artifacts/channel`. in the file explorer, navigate into the crypto material of the orderer, to: usr/local/go/src/github.com/JonaAlbrecht/HLF-GOconversionissuance-JA-MA/version1/setup1/orderer-vm4/crypto-config/ordererOrganizations/GOnetwork.com/users/Admin@GOnetwork.com/tls/keystore/
 Right-click on the name of the privatekey file, choose the option "Copy Path", navigate in the file explorer to artifacts/channel/create-artifacts.sh, click on the file and replace the value of the first environment variable, i.e. export ORDERER_ADMIN_TLS_PRIVATE_KEY=, with the value of the path you just copied.

-We run the create-artifacts bash script.

-`./create-artifacts.sh`

 ## Creating the SmartMeter and Output Meter docker images